Henry Kissinger, legendary diplomat and foreign policy scholar, dies at 100

 Henry Kissinger, one of the country's most important foreign policy thinkers for more than half a century, has died at the age of 100.

-He died on Wednesday at his home in Connecticut, according a statement from his consulting firm, Kissinger Associates.
-A cause of death was not provided.
+He died on Wednesday at his home in Connecticut, according to a statement from his consulting firm, Kissinger Associates, Inc. A cause of death was not provided.

 Though he never worked directly under a U.S. president again after Ford left office, Kissinger's achievements were long lasting.
 U.S. superpower relations to this day still bear his imprint, and he remained a sought-after voice on international affairs to the end of his life.